aerospike/backup-go/cmd/asrestore/readme.md

       --s3-access-key-id string        S3 access key id.
 If not set, profile auth info will be used.
       --s3-secret-access-key string    S3 secret access key.
 If not set, profile auth info will be used.
       --s3-endpoint-override string    An alternate url endpoint to send S3 API calls to.
-      --s3-tier string                 If is set, tool will try to restore archived files with selected tier.
+      --s3-tier string                 If is set, tool will try to restore archived files to the specified tier.
-      --s3-restore-poll-duration int   Time in milliseconds, how often files status will be checked on restore from archive. (default 60000)
+      --s3-restore-poll-duration int   How often (in milliseconds) a backup client checks object status when restoring an archived object. (default 60000)

 GCP Flags:
 For GCP storage bucket name is mandatory, and is set with --gcp-bucket-name flag.